Modern Times - Charles Chaplin - gears - machine - factory

 All the circles, of course, are echoes of the big clock that starts the movie.
 They imply an oppressive vision of time – not the cyclical time of Eastern religions or generational turnover, but an internalized “clock time” in which hours and minutes weigh heavily on workers alienated from their own labor.
 We don’t need to think of it as circular, but digital displays of clock time were rare in 1936, and contemporary viewers would have recognized in the Tramp’s work the tedium of counting seconds on a clock.
 It’s not the sweeping motion of grand cycles of time, but the twitching neurotic motion of the Tramp’s hands after hours on the assembly line.
 All the circles reinforce the idea, but we also see it in the repetitive punching of time cards, in the orders to speed up production, and in the contrast with the big boss who’s doing a jigsaw puzzle in his office.
 Upper management clearly lives in a different mode of time.

-The idea of alienated labor owes much to Karl Marx, and it clarifies the alternatives in Chaplin’s argument.
+The idea of alienated labor owes much to Karl Marx, and it clarifies Chaplin’s argument.
 Before industrialization, workers may or may not have been materially poorer, but their lives had a more tangible sense of meaning because their activity gave them a sense of creative control.
 A farmer or an artisan creates something from scratch, exercizing both mind and body, but a factory worker or a coal miner lacks that satisfaction of accomplishment.
 The insight of Modern Times is that this new way of life distorts a person’s sense of time, making life feel measured and mechanical.
 It strips life of its joy.

 Modern Times - Charles Chaplin - Little Tramp

-Of all the images of circles in Modern Times the most memorable is surely the gigantic set of gears the Tramp gets sucked into when he dives onto the conveyor belt.
+Of all the circles in Modern Times the most memorable is surely the gigantic set of gears the Tramp gets sucked into when he dives onto the conveyor belt.
 The force of that moment goes beyond its comic or iconic impression.
-For one thing, the Tramp’s journey through the machine evokes an infant’s passage through the birth canal.
+For one thing, the Tramp’s journey through the machine is like an infant’s passage through the birth canal.
 He emerges reborn, a new man, unwilling to accept the life he had before.
 As soon as he comes out he begins creating chaos in the factory, living on his own terms.
 Even in prison he’s liberated, in the sense that he prefers his cell to life in the steel plant.
 He’ll return to work again and again, but never as the slave he was at the beginning.
 In each scene he’ll rely more and more on his own resources, until the climax at the dinner club when he invents his own language, replacing the clichéd words of his song with a nonsensical but delightful blend of English, Italian, and French that brings down the house.

 A birth canal is not the only image suggested by the famous picture of the Tramp caught in the gears.
-It’s also like a digestive tract, swallowing the Tramp and spitting him out the way industry consumes and discards its workers.
+It’s also like a digestive tract, swallowing the Tramp and spitting him out, the way industry consumes and discards its workers.
 The image joins a broader pattern of food in Modern Times, not always as a metaphor for exploitation or consumption, but grounding the film in the arena of economics, where daily bread stands for the basic elements of life.
 The Tramp and Big Bill sit in bowls of soup, and the Tramp gets his lunch from the feeding machine.
 There’s a lunch scene at the prison where the Tramp accidentally laces his food with cocaine.
 The Gamin steals bananas and a baguette.
 The Tramp and the minister’s wife get digestive problems in the waiting room.
 The Tramp gorges himself in a cafeteria to get himself arrested.
 The department store has cake, cheese, and wine.
 The Tramp and the Gamin enjoy fantasy meals in the bungalow and again in their hut, and their final job is in a restaurant.
 The movie’s preoccupation with food, and by extension with the struggle to keep living, must have resonated with audiences during the Great Depression.

 Modern Times - Charles Chaplin - Paulette Goddard - ending - highway